-Land Management Accomplishments (FY 2021-2022)
+Land Management Accomplishments (FY 2022-2023)

-- District contractors and in-house staff conducted prescribed burns for wildfire-fuel reduction on approximately 5,061 acres of District lands.
-In-house staff conducted site prep burns on 127 acres of District lands.
-In addition, vegetation management (herbicide) and habitat enhancements were conducted on 814 acres. - 4,144 camping permits were issued at 96 reservation-only sites on District lands. - 30 special resource area permits were issued on District property.
+- District contractors and in-house staff conducted prescribed burns for wildfire-fuel reduction on approximately 10,118 acres of District lands.
+In addition, vegetation management (herbicide) and habitat enhancements were conducted on 195 acres. - 4,650 camping permits were issued at 101 reservation-only sites on District lands. - 30 special resource area permits were issued on District property. - Two timber harvests totaling 1,513 acres were active, removing offsite sand pine and thinning loblolly and slash pine.

-- Two timber harvests totaling 2,564 acres were active, removing offsite sand pine and thinning loblolly and slash pine. - More than 6,100 acres of District-owned land were surveyed for invasive exotic plants and control measures were implemented for identified problem areas. - Hurricane debris removal was completed on 1,232 acres.
+- More than 4,000 acres of District-owned land were surveyed for invasive exotic plants and control measures were implemented for identified problem areas. - Hurricane debris removal was completed on 913 acres.